IQSS/dataverse/doc/sphinx-guides/source/installation/external-tools.rst

 Downloading and Adjusting an External Tool Manifest File
 --------------------------------------------------------

 External tools must be expressed in an external tool manifest file, a specific JSON format Dataverse requires.
 The author of the external tool may be able to provide you with a JSON file and installation instructions.
-Failing that, you can create your own JSON manifest file to use.
-If you have installed the tool yourself, you will need to adjust ``toolUrl`` to include the server on which you installed the tool.
 The JSON file might look like this:

 .. literalinclude:: ../_static/installation/files/root/external-tools/awesomeTool.json